RoroHaq/Concordia-Research-Multibot/README.md

 ```

 ## Setup Models
-In order to properly run the world, you will need to copy the models in your .gazebo/models folder
+In order to properly run the world, you will need to copy the models in your .gazebo/models folder.
+Luckily I made a script for that for ease of use with the following command in the project root folder

 ```
-#In turtlebot3_multi_robot directory
-cp -r models/* /home/[user]/.gazebo/models
+source setup.bash
 ```

-this is so that it can read the:
+this is so that it can read the following found in sdf/world files:

 ```
 <uri>model://path/to/model</uri>